PBS Kids: Streaming and on-demand video

 As online streaming began to increase in popularity, PBS launched the PBS Kids Go! video player on its website on September 8, 2008.
 This federally funded, innovative video streaming platform featured video clips from a number of PBS Kids Go! shows which rotated on a weekly basis and linked to interactive online games.
 The video player later expanded to include all PBS Kids programming, and the entire platform evolved into the PBS Kids Video app, which initially became publicly available for free on May 12, 2011.
 The PBS Kids Video app is currently the primary source for free streaming of on-demand video clips and full episodes of PBS Kids programming.
 The app also features a free live stream of the 24/7 PBS Kids Channel.

 On May 8, 2013, PBS Kids programming was added to the Roku streaming player.

 On July 1, 2016, Amazon Prime Video and PBS Distribution entered into a multi-year agreement which saw several PBS Kids series on other streaming services move to Amazon Prime Video.
-The PBS Kids subscription allows children and families to stream nearly all PBS Kids programs currently broadcast on air; however, notable exceptions include Sesame Street, which streams on Max, and Curious George, which streams on NBCUniversal's Peacock.
+The PBS Kids subscription allows children and families to stream nearly all PBS Kids programs currently broadcast on air; however, notable exceptions include Sesame Street, which streams on HBO Max, and Curious George, which streams on NBCUniversal's Peacock.
 The PBS Kids add-on service also includes several older series, such as Reading Rainbow, Kratts' Creatures, and It's a Big Big World.

 On April 23, 2024, The Roku Channel added PBS Retro, a free ad-supported streaming channel, which consists of older PBS Kids programming, such as Mister Rogers' Neighborhood and Reading Rainbow.